 The security of the data stored locally in the App installed on your computing device requires that you make use of the security features of your device.
 We recommend that you take the appropriate steps to secure all computing devices that you use in connection with this App so that nobody finds out that you like Bud Light Lime.

-The Company takes the security of your beer ratings very seriously (seriously) and works to protect your data from loss, misuse and unauthorised access or disclosure.
+The Company takes the security of your beer ratings very seriously (seriously) and works to protect your data from loss, misuse and unauthorized access or disclosure.

 All breaches will be reported to the relevant supervisory authority, whomever that might be.